How to avoid construction litigation and disputes

 - Remember your duty to mitigate if the other party breaches the contract

-- Adopt technology systems that increase the effective communication and information transparency between the project parties.
-A counsel with experience and practice might help your firm making the right decisions.
+- Adopt technology systems that increase effective communication and information transparency between the project parties.

-- Negotiation.
-A negotiation clause means if a dispute occurs between the contractor and the project owner, both will attempt to reach a satisfactory solution for both of them.
-They seek to minimize the project deterioration and prevent moving to a stricter step in the construction dispute.
+- A negotiation clause means that if a dispute occurs between the contractor and the project owner, both will attempt to reach a satisfactory solution through negotiation.
+They seek to minimise project deterioration and prevent moving to a more confrontational stage in the construction dispute.

-- Mediation.
-A mediation suggests including a mediator in the dispute situation to help mediate the process of resolving the dispute.
+- A mediation involves the use of a mediator in the dispute situation to help mediate the process and help reach a compromise.

 - Expert determination.
-Expert determination is an alternative to meditation but instead of including a third neutral party they go for a specialist’s opinion, it most often occurs in technical arguments. this type of resolving is not legally enforcing for the project members, but it helps them save more procedural time.
+Expert determination is an alternative to meditation in construction disputes.
+Instead of including a neutral third party, the claimants solicit a specialist’s opinion – this most often occurs over technical arguments.
+This type of resolution is not legally enforceable for the project members, but it can help them save more procedural time.

-- The adjudication method also includes a neutral third party but unlike the previous methods, the adjudicator will give a decision.
+- The adjudication method.
+This approach to construction disputes also includes a neutral third party but unlike the previous methods, the adjudicator will give a decision.
 Adjudication clauses typically also include the possibility of applying to a court to enforce the adjudicator’s decision.

-- Arbitration also includes a third party but, in this case, the third party is an arbitrator who has relevant experience in the disputed field.
-The arbitrator considers documents and facts that concern the situation and can make a decision that favors one side if the parties fail to achieve consensus.
+- Once again, arbitration also includes a third party but, in this case, the third party is an arbitrator who has relevant experience in the disputed field.
+The arbitrator considers documents and facts that concern the situation and can make a decision that favours one side if the parties fail to achieve consensus.
 Arbitrations can be legally binding, depending on the jurisdiction.

-- Finally, in case the parties do not find any other way to resolve the issues that have come up during the project they go for litigation as it’s a legally enforceable method.
-Litigation can be by far the most thorough, complex as well as slow and costly way of resolving a dispute.
+- Construction litigation.
+Finally, in case the parties do not find any other way to resolve the issues that have come up during the project they go for litigation as this is a legally enforceable method.
+Litigation can be by far the most thorough way of resolving construction disputes, but it is also slow and very expensive.
 That is why parties will typically attempt many other resolution methods before opting for litigation.

-When a dispute arises the first thing to do is to carefully read the contract and ask about your legal position.
-The flexibility of the outcome and searching for a practical less-loss solution is the second thing to put in your mind.
-Working with attorneys and lawyers should be your last solution.
-Engaging a counsel regarding the questions of law is the beginning of a cost-intensive lawsuit.
+When a dispute arises, the first thing to do is to carefully read the contract and ask about your legal position.
+Working with attorneys and lawyers should be your last solution, because engaging a counsel regarding the questions of law is the beginning of a cost-intensive lawsuit.
 Construction warranties also play a basic role in building disputes so it’s important to design its terms and conditions carefully.
-With a little legal assistance, it is possible to design a construction plan that fits the project.
-Remember: there is no better insurance for you than qualitative work!
-You can enhance efficiency on site while ensuring quality with a fitting Software for Construction.

 Impact of construction warranty on the construction disputes